egumasa/engagement-annotation-project/docs/1_Clause/index.md

 # Clause boundary detection

+In this step, you will segment the running text into sentences and clauses.
-Clause boundary detection is an auxiliary task, which aims to help you to think about the overall structure of the sentence before tagging any engagement values.
+Clause boundary detection aims to help you think about the overall structure of the sentence before tagging any engagement values.

 {: .note }
 Since this is a auxiliary task, we do not really do full-fledged clausal analysis, such as non-finite clauses as modifier of nouns, etc..
 Thus, the following guideline is not intended to conduct a full clausal analysis, but abbrebiated version that helps us during the engagement annotation.